 - And factors including whether the transmission of the infection is possible whilst showing no symptoms at all

 Without public health interventions to slow the spread of COVID-19, there are likely to be recurring large spikes in infections within a short period of time.
 This risks overwhelming health systems and increasing the number of deaths as a consequence.
 In order to slow the spread of disease to a rate at which the healthcare systems can cope requires interventions such as increased hand-washing practice, enforcing social distancing and using the telephone instead of meeting in person.

-Typical symptoms of COVID-19 that appear to affect the local community include:
+Typical symptoms of COVID-19, based on the current circulating variants that affect the local community include:

 If you have symptoms you should stay home, self isolate and call 111 for guidance.
 The symptoms of COVID-19 are very similar to a cold or the flu; for the majority of us this will mean treating symptoms at home with plenty of rest, over the counter pain relief (such as paracetamol as per recommended dose) and by staying hydrated (warm drinks and soup work well).
 It is important to note:

-- There is no one medication to treat COVID-19 at present.
-We rely on time and our immune systems to combat the virus.
-There are some over-the-counter remedies advised by the GHA medical team which may help aid recovery in COVID-19 positive patients, namely:
+Some some over-the-counter remedies advised by the GHA medical team, which may help aid recovery in COVID-19 positive patients, include:

 Vitamin D tablets

 Zinc tablets or lozenges